balena-io-modules/balena-procbots/docresources/SyncBot/syncbot-readme.md

 ### How do I set up my accounts?

-* Attempt the following:
-  * Ensure your Front, Discourse and Flowdock usernames match
+* Ensure your Front, Discourse and Flowdock usernames are mappable
-* If you cannot:
-  * Let the SyncBot maintenance and deployment team know your usernames don't align
+    * Your Github username should work fine in Flowdock.
+    * Your Github username, with underscores instead of hyphens, should work fine in Discourse.
+    * Your Github username, with a trailing hyphen becoming a leading underscore, should work fine in Front.
+    * `Hubot, suggest username` will suggest options based on your Flowdock handle, or a provided string.
 * Get your discourse details
   * Attempt the following:
     * Sign-in to forums.resin.io